 The following distributions match your criteria (sorted by popularity):

-1. Manjaro Linux (2)
+1. MX Linux (1)

 Manjaro Linux is a fast, user-friendly, desktop-oriented operating system based on Arch Linux.
 Key features include intuitive installation process, automatic hardware detection, stable rolling-release model, ability to install multiple kernels, special Bash scripts for managing graphics drivers and extensive desktop configurability.
-Manjaro Linux offers Xfce as the core desktop options, as well as a minimalist Net edition for more advanced users.
-Community-supported GNOME 3/Cinnamon and KDE flavours are available.
-Users also benefit from the supportive and vibrant Manjaro community forum.
+Manjaro Linux offers Xfce as the core desktop options, as well as KDE, GNOME and a minimalist Net edition for more advanced users.
+Community-supported desktop flavours are also available.

-Fedora (formerly Fedora Core) is a Linux distribution developed by the community-supported Fedora Project and owned by Red Hat.
-Fedora contains software distributed under a free and open-source license and aims to be on the leading edge of such technologies.
+Fedora Linux (formerly Fedora, formerly Fedora Core) is a Linux distribution developed by the community-supported Fedora Project and owned by Red Hat.
+Fedora Linux contains software distributed under a free and open-source license and aims to be on the leading edge of such technologies.
 Fedora has a reputation for focusing on innovation, integrating new technologies early on and working closely with upstream Linux communities.
-The default desktop in Fedora is the GNOME desktop environment and the default interface is the GNOME Shell.
+The default desktop in Fedora Linux is the GNOME desktop environment and the default interface is the GNOME Shell.
 Other desktop environments, including KDE, Xfce, LXDE, MATE and Cinnamon, are available.
-Fedora Project also distributes custom variations of Fedora called Fedora spins.
+The Fedora project also distributes custom variations of Fedora called Fedora spins.
 These are built with specific sets of software packages, offering alternative desktop environments or targeting specific interests such as gaming, security, design, scientific computing and robotics.

 PCLinuxOS is a user-friendly Linux distribution with out-of-the-box support for many popular graphics and sound cards, as well as other peripheral devices.
 The bootable live DVD provides an easy-to-use graphical installer and the distribution sports a wide range of popular applications for the typical desktop user, including browser plugins and full multimedia playback.
 The intuitive system configuration tools include Synaptic for package management, Addlocale to add support to many languages and Mylivecd to create a customised live CD.